Skip to Main Content

 Preliminary Searching

-It is also a good idea to do some basic, exploratory searching in a database in your field to gauge how much literature there is on your research question, and what inclusion and exclusion criteria might make sense to answer it.
+Some initial basic, exploratory searching is also a good idea to gauge how much literature there is on your research question, and what inclusion and exclusion criteria might make sense to answer it.
 Based on the number of results, you may opt to broaden or narrow your research question.